 I’ve seen quite a few tech groups talking about Facebook pages lately.
 These discussions have come about because members of the various communities I participate in online have been impacted negatively by following this advice from a number of online “influencers” who are encouraging anyone setting up a business to do this via a Profile.
 This could mean running your business through your personal profile or creating a business-specific profile.
-An example of using a personal profile would be if Joe Bloggs sells his homemade cosmetics under his own name or creates a seperate business profile called Joe Bloggs Cosmetics.
+An example of using a personal profile would be if Joe Bloggs sells his homemade cosmetics under his own name or creates a separate business profile called Joe Bloggs Cosmetics.
 Whether you do one or the other of these things, neither is recommended.
 In fact, you absolutely should not be doing either of these things.

 The reason this is an absolute no-no is because the Facebook terms and conditions actually prohibit using Profiles for business purposes.
 Use them to share information about your family, friends, hobbies, whatever – but it has to be personal information.

 To comply with the Facebook Ts & Cs, if you’re running a business it should be via a Page or a Group.
 Failing to do this is resulting in some small businesses built entirely around Facebook having their profiles shut down by Facebook.
 Usually if this happens they notify you – but once it’s done there’s almost nothing you can do about it.
-If this happens, just like that all your business contacts, all the information you’ve shared, the reputation you’ve worked hard to create – along with any personal information, such as images and updates – vapourise.
+If this happens, just like that all your business contacts, all the information you’ve shared, the reputation you’ve worked hard to create – along with any personal information, such as images and updates – vaporise.
 For any small business this scenario would be a disaster.

 So how can you avoid this happening to you?